nicucalcea/ddj-wiki/README.md

 Run `quarto render`.
 If it's all set up correctly, the Observable build step will run just after the Quarto render, and you will have content from both in the same site.

 ## To-do
-- [ ] Add Observable pages to sitemap?
+- [ ] Add Observable pages to sitemap and search
 - [ ] Share CSS between Quarto and Observable for more consistent styling